Recently, the Spring team redesigned the pre-packaged stream applications.

 2.x Spring Cloud Stream applications to

-- In some cases, applications have been retired, replaced with equivalent functionality, or combined into a single application
+- In some cases, applications have been retired, replaced with equivalent functionality, or combined with other applications.

 We do not support pipelines that mix

-They use different versions of the Spring Cloud Stream binder, which has been known to cause problems in some cases.
+They use different versions of the Spring Cloud Stream binder.
+Trying to combine them has been known to cause problems in some cases.
 If you have an existing data pipeline that requires an app that is not available in

 3.x, we recommend that you do not upgrade.